auteur articles madame patch

 During the luteal phase, hormonal variations can directly affect mood.

-Some women feel calmer and more at peace, others on the contrary more irritable or melancholic; it all depends on the levels of progesterone and serotonin .
+Some women feel calmer and more relaxed, while others, on the contrary, feel more irritable or melancholic – it all depends on the levels of progesterone and serotonin.

 Role of progesterone and neurotransmitters

-But if its level drops suddenly, it can cause:
+But if its level drops abruptly, it can cause:

 A drop in energy,